AmyOuY/RestaurantReview.REACT/README.md

 # Restaurant Review Website (React front-end)

 <ul>
-  <li> A RESTful style Web application that allows users to share their reviews of restaurants by uploading photos and comments and search for restaurants. </li>
+  <li> A RESTful style Web application that supports user log in, uploading images, posting and editing reviews and comments, and searching for restaurants. </li>
   <li> Front-end was implemented with React using JavaScript, HTML, CSS and Bootstrap. </li>
   <li> Back-end was implemented with Node and Express, and utilized MongoDB for data management. </li>
   <li> User authentication and authorization was implemented by Passport. </li>